Here's what we found for you

 This year, we’ve faced a pandemic unlike anything in our lifetimes.
 As we get closer to a vaccine for coronavirus, many people in Stark County are still feeling the stressful effects.
 Fortunately, the stress response is normal during a crisis.

 Are you looking for ways to manage feelings of stress and anxiety?
-Here are some common questions we have received related to mental health, coping with COVID-19 in the community,
+Here are some common questions we have received related to mental health, coping with COVID-19 in the community, and an overall stressful year.

 • Developmental Disabilities Awareness Month: A mother and son’s 20-year journey